jonjamz/blaze-forms/README.md

 Well, it only takes two steps:

-1. Create a partial Element template, but without the usual `.reactive-class` HTML element inside.
+1. Create a partial Element template, but without the usual `.reactive-element` HTML element inside.
 You can use all the usual Element template helpers.

 2. Register the template using `ReactiveForms.createElement()`, but don't include the usual